torik42/YaLafi/README.md

 from section [Example application](#example-application) can access an interface emulating tex2txt.py from repository Tex2txt by `from yalafi import tex2txt`.
 Direct usage as script is almost the same as for Tex2txt/tex2txt.py, compare [Tex2txt/README.md](https://github.com/matze-dd/Tex2txt#command-line).
 Please note the difference for option --defs described in section [Differences to Tex2txt](#differences-to-tex2txt).
 Invocation: `python -m yalafi [options] [files]`

+If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues), or initiate a pull request.
+Many thanks in advance.

+Happy TeXing!

 [Back to top](#yalafi-yet-another-latex-filter)